Photograph of 1930’s jumbo Hyster lift truck, sandwiched within glass frame, displayed in gallery.

 1974

-Yale & Towne opens its Greenville, NC plant to produce electric trucks.
+Eaton Corporation opens its Greenville, NC plant to produce Yale electric trucks.

 1985

-North American Coal buys a controlling interest in Yale.
+North American Coal Corporation (NACCO) Industries, Inc. buys controlling interest in Eaton Corporation.

 1986